humeniuka/sGDML_dataset_generation/README.rst

-Geometries at which the forces are calculated, can be sampled from the Maxwell-Boltzmann distribution by running molecular dynamics at constant temperature with the ANI1cxx force field.
+Geometries at which the forces are calculated, can be sampled from the Maxwell-Boltzmann distribution by running molecular dynamics at high temperature with the ANI1cxx force field.

 .. code-block:: bash

-   $ ani1cxx_dynamics.xyz  initial.xyz  geometries.xyz
+   $ ani1cxx_dynamics.xyz  initial.xyz --temperature=500.0  -o geometries.xyz